How Do You Treat Tension Myositis Syndrome?

 5. Inner Child Work

-Having a daily practice of some or all of the above techniques can get you well on your way to gaining awareness and obtaining some control over your primitive brain.
+Daily practicing some or all of the above techniques can get you well on your way to gaining awareness and obtaining some control over your primitive brain.
 Working these techniques with an energy of ease and lightness is best.
 We don’t have to do them perfectly.
 A few minutes of awareness practice a day adds up.

 Breathing Techniques